dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/cluster/setup-aks.md

 --extension-type Microsoft.Dapr
 ```

-You also have the option of allowing Dapr to auto-update its minor version by specifying the `--auto-upgrade-minor-version` parameter and setting the value to true:
+Additionally, you also have the option of allowing Dapr to auto-update its minor version by specifying the `--auto-upgrade-minor-version` parameter and setting the value to true:

 ```bash
 --auto-upgrade-minor-version true